 4. Mooring / Unmooring

-Appropriately sized tyre fenders namely the Yokohama ones should be deployed either by the mother vessel or the lighter vessel.
+Appropriately sized tyre fenders, namely the Yokohama ones, should be deployed either by the mother vessel or the lighter vessel.
 This will ensure two things, one, avoiding structural damages during ship to ship contact and on the other hand the rubberised tyre fenders will prevent any accumulation of static between the two vessels during the STS transfer process.
-Fenders also provide to keeping safe distance between the two vessels once they are tied up.
+Fenders also provide to keeping a safe distance between the two vessels once they are tied up.

 Mooring lines used for berthing should be of good construction, material and be resilient enough to absorb all the forces generated during the operation.
 This will also ensure safe cargo transfer operation.